About Berkeley Heights

 Our schools in Berkeley Heights are top notch.
 Berkeley Heights is consistently rated as one of the best school systems in New Jersey, with just over 2,500 students across all six schools – four elementary schools, one middle school and one high school.
 A special feature of the Berkley Heights school system is the Mary Kay McMillin Early Childhood Center, which brings together the entire town’s kindergarten and first-grade students.

 Berkeley Heights also has a vibrant downtown.
-There are over 20 restaurants to find your next favorite dining spot, a place to catch up with friends, celebrate milestones and so much more – Thai, Mexican, Italian, Indian, Korean, Chinese, Jewish Deli, Japanese, Portuguese cuisines are available, to name a few.
+There are over 20 restaurants to find your next favorite dining spot, a place to catch up with friends, celebrate milestones and so much more – Thai, Argentinian, Italian, Indian, Korean, Chinese, Jewish Deli, Japanese, Portuguese cuisines are available, to name a few.
 Diversity is so much of what makes Berkeley Heights a special town.

 Our quaint shopping downtown offers an array of local mom-and-mom shops and services - florists, chiropractors, wellness centers, hair salons, car-repair shops, garden centers, print shops, and more.
 And there are plenty of grocery stores, pharmacies, banking options and other day-to-day services you always need.